zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/import-devcs-project/import-devcs-project.md

 ## **Step 1**: Import a Developer Cloud Service Project

-1. Go to your DevCS instance and in Organization Menu option, under Projects tab, click in Create:
+1. Go to your DevCS instance and in Organization Menu option, under Projects tab, click **Create**:

   ![](./images/image101.png " ")

 2. Enter a Name for your Project, for Security select Private and your Preferred Language.
-Then Click in Next:
+Then Click **Next**:

   ![](./images/image102.png " ")